trilitech/umami-v1/README.md

 Umami Wallet
 ===========================================================================

-Reference cryptocurrency wallet to interact with Tezos Blockchain.
+Cryptocurrency wallet to interact with Tezos Blockchain.
 Umami is a desktop electron based app with various features:

 - manage multiple accounts with XTZ